amailemon98/p-wiki/README.md

-# p-wiki project
+# p-wiki project for Practice!

-# how to start?
+# How can i start?

-npm start
+npm install > npm start